 What to Do If You Get a Bad Review

-When a negative review comes along, it’s only natural that you want to do something—either to rectify the situation or minimize the review’s effect on your reputation.
-However, dealing with patient feedback in the medical world is complicated—not only are the stakes high when it comes to maintaining your reputation, but there are patient privacy issues to consider.
+When a negative review comes along, it’s only natural that you want to do something.
+This can be either rectifying the situation or minimize the review’s effect on your reputation.
+However, dealing with patient feedback in the medical world is complicated.
+The stakes are not only high when it comes to maintaining your reputation, but there are patient privacy issues to consider.

 First, the silver lining in bad reviews

 Getting the occasional poor review can benefit your organization.
 It’s called the “blemish effect.”
-Nobody’s perfect, and people take that into consideration when choosing a cosmetic provider—a smattering of negative reviews among dozens of stellar ones makes your ratings more believable.
-In fact, research shows that businesses that display a full distribution of verified reviews across a 5-star rating system, including a small percentage of 1 and 2 star reviews, are considered most trustworthy.
+Nobody’s perfect, and people take that into consideration when choosing a cosmetic provider.
+A smattering of negative reviews among dozens of stellar ones makes your ratings more believable.
+In fact, research shows that businesses that display a full distribution of verified reviews across a 5-star rating system.
+This includes a small percentage of 1 and 2 star reviews, which are considered trustworthy.

 Now, should your team respond directly to a negative review?

-- Respond, don’t react.
 An emotional reaction is far more likely to unintentionally exacerbate a touchy situation.
 Keep calm and respond thoughtfully.
 Try drafting your response, and then let it rest for a day and have a cool-headed colleague proofread it.
-Although a timely response sends the message that you care about your patients’ feedback, waiting one or two days isn’t likely to do any harm.
+A timely response sends the message that you care about your patients’ feedback.
+However, waiting one or two days isn’t likely to do any harm.

 Responding to a negative review within your organization